Conference Report: Approaches to Protect and Maintain Health Care Services in Armed Conflict – Meeting SDGs 3 and 16

 Hanna Kaade agreed, from his personal experience in Syria and from the side of the affected people, to see reconstruction on the ground breeds optimism and makes people stay in their home country.

 “As we enter, united, into these next 15 years, we would be well served to remain aware of the crucial role that SDG 16 (peace, justice, and strong institutions) has in the achievement of SDG 3.
 Politics and health are inextricably linked, and we cannot expect to eliminate health inequities for the most vulnerable populations if we sit back and let the injustices of war reign supreme.”
 (1)

-When you have seen in different parts of the world not only the denial of health care, but also the use of health care as a weapon, it is a challenge to take on immediately and with a lot of effort and energy.
-The drivers of violence are complex and thus call for a multipronged approach that includes promoting the rule of law based on fairness and zero tolerance for violence, strengthening the local response and supporting the local health providers and developing support services to address violence and its victims.
-It’s difficult and requires cooperation between states, the academic and humanitarian sectors.
+The denial of health care and the use of health care as a weapon is a challenge to take on immediately and with a lot of effort and energy.
+The drivers of violence are complex and thus call for a multipronged approach that includes promoting the rule of law based on fairness and zero tolerance for violence, strengthening the local response, supporting the local health providers and developing support services to address violence and its victims.
+This is difficult and requires cooperation between states, the academic and humanitarian sectors.
 Resilience needs to be supported and maintaining, protecting and rebuilding the health care system must be high priority during and after conflict.